New study exposes myth behind Extended Vehicle and stresses need for fair and equal abilities to access to in-vehicle data and resources

 To discuss this question, eight associations representing vehicle dealers, independent aftermarket operators and the European representations of SMEs and Motorist consumers have come together during an event in Brussels on the 20th of November 2018 - united in their goal of securing consumer choice, independent entrepreneurship, competition and innovation for digital services ‘around the car’.

-Find here all the relevant documentation
+Find here all other documents relevant to this event

 Executive summary of the event